A Dallas Cowboys football blog

 Wolf Hunter: Leighton Vander Esch’s Pass Coverage Skills Rising to Occasion

 The ascension of Leighton “Wolf Hunter” Vander Esch as one of the best young linebackers in the game has happened rapidly.
-LVE played eight man football in high school, tasked to do everything on both sides of the ball before settling into as a walk onto the blue turf.
+LVE played eight man football in high school, tasked to do everything on both sides of the ball before settling into defense as a walk onto the blue turf.

 For the first time in what seems like forever, the Cowboys have more than just a plan to play defense without Sean Lee.
 Thanks to their 19th overall pick they’re thriving as one of the best units in the league, making Lee an afterthought.